citizenfx/natives/README.md

 Contributions are greatly appreciated!
 Before you submit a pull request, please read [CONTRIBUTING.md][contributing].

-Some topics to contribute on:

-- Documenting functionality of natives
+- Documenting functionality of natives.
-- Documenting parameter and return types
+- Documenting parameter and return types.
-- Naming unnamed natives appropriately
+- Naming unnamed natives appropriately.
-- Adding example code to natives
+- Adding example code to natives.
-- Reviewing existing pull requests
+- Reviewing existing pull requests.

 ### Where are the CFX natives?
 This repository only contains original GTA V natives.